sandykumar93/Lambda-Warm-Time-and-Memory-Benchmark/README.md

 Run the python file - lambdabenchmark.py in Cloud9 with Lambda Invoke permission.

 # Validation points
- - The execution time of a lambda in "warm" state is significantly lesser than the execution time in "cold" state
+ - The warm start execution time of a lambda is significantly lesser than the cold start execution.
  - As the memory is increased, the execution time decreases until a saturation memory is reached

 The python code provides tests the lambda and provides data to validate the above mentioned points.